Cheapest non-owner car insurance companies in Arkansas

 What does Arkansas non-owner car insurance cover?

-A Arkansas non-owner car insurance policy only gives you the basic coverage you need to drive legally.
-It meets all the minimum car insurance requirements in Arkansas.
-But it won't pay for any damage to the car itself.
+A Arkansas non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Arkansas, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Arkansas

-Arkansas drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Arkansas may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

 Non-owners car insurance averages $266 in Arkansas, and Shelter Insurance offers the lowest rates.
 In our analysis, State Farm was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.